BPS400 The Global Workplace (Fall, Spring)

 Class activities will focus on applied skill building and reflective discussions with other students taking part in an international internship.
 Students will have the opportunity to network with a variety of global professionals with established careers, design an intervention meant to improve their chosen workplace or sector, and receive individualized feedback about their professional performance.

-This course is required of all students participating in an internship and must be taken for a letter grade.
-All students will initially be registered for BPS400, with special instructions below.
-Internship placements typically require a commitment of two days per week at the internship site.
-Interested students should submit the Internship Request form and resume as part of the application process by the deadline and speak with their college advisor to find out whether there are any limitations or restrictions on how internship credit counts in their degree.
+• Internship placements typically require a commitment of two days per week at the internship site.
+Interested students should submit the Internship Request form and resume as part of the Center’s application process by the deadline.

 Special Instructions:

-Bandier students may update their registration once abroad to BAN403.
+• Bandier students may update their registration once abroad to BAN403

-Human Development and Family Science majors/minors may update their registration once abroad to HFS493.
+• Human Development and Family Science majors/minors may update their registration once abroad to HFS493

-Music Industry majors/minors may update their registration once abroad to MUI408.
+• Music Industry majors/minors may update their registration once abroad to MUI408

 Department: Internship Experience Credit